 - Photographic evidence.
 Where you are able to do so safely, you should try to take pictures of the accident scene as soon as possible.

 - Witness information.
-Anybody who saw the forklift accident happen could be asked to provide a statement of what they witnessed.
+Anyone who saw the forklift accident happen could be asked to provide a statement of what they witnessed.
 For that reason, you should ask for their contact details before they leave the scene.

 - CCTV recordings.
 Another way to show what happened is to provide security camera footage.
 Data protection laws allow you to request any relevant recordings but do so quickly as they will usually be deleted in less than a month.